Topical steroids (topical corticosteroids) are recommended by the NHS for treating eczema flareups

 Are topical steroids safe?

-If used over long periods of time, topical steroids can thin the skin, making it appear transparent, fragile and susceptible to bruising; blood vessels may become more prominent, and the skin can lose its elasticity, developing ‘stretch marks’.
-Other possible side effects include increased hair growth of very fine hair and perioral dermatitis (i.e. a spotty rash around the mouth).
-However, it should be stressed that these effects usually only occur when potent steroids have been applied for a long period of time, either to the face or to covered parts of the body such as the flexures.
+If used over long periods of time, topical steroids can thin the skin, making it appear transparent, fragile and susceptible to bruising.
+Blood vessels may become more prominent, and the skin can lose its elasticity, developing ‘stretch marks’.
+Other possible side effects include increased hair growth of very fine hair and perioral dermatitis (a spotty rash around the mouth).
+However, these effects usually only occur when potent or very potent steroids have been applied for a long period of time, either to the face or to covered parts of the body such as the flexures.
 Skin thinning can also occur when steroids have been applied under occlusion (for example, under bandages or gloves).
 For these reasons, topical occlusion should be limited to short periods of time under the supervision of a doctor or nurse.